 Through a grant from the Wildlife Conservation Board, researchers at UC Berkeley were able to analyze the summer survival data at a finer scale (i.e., habitat-unit-scale survival at all sample intervals, versus reach-scale oversummer survival).
 Once again, days of disconnection stood out as the most important predictor of fish survival, followed by percent cropland cover within the watershed and pool volume.
 The study overview and preliminary outcomes can be seen in the second half of this slideshow.

-The Partnership has also developed Streamflow Improvement Plans for Mill, Grape and Dutch Bill creeks, and is currently working to complete one for Green Valley Creek.
+The Partnership has also developed Streamflow Improvement Plans for Mill, Grape, Dutch Bill and Green Valley creeks, and is currently working to complete one for Green Valley Creek.
 This effort is funded by the National Fish and Wildlife Foundation, with additional support from Sonoma Water.